 As with any profession or skill, there are special terms that mariners use.
-Many of these terms have a fascinating history.
-Fellow mariners will expect that these terms will be used in routine conversation.
+Learn many of the common terms that will be used in routine conversation.

 The front end of a boat is the bow.
 Moving toward the bow is going forward; when the boat moves forward, it is going ahead.
 When facing the bow, the front right side is the starboard bow, and the front left side is the port bow.
 The central or middle area of a boat is amidships.